Who We Are

-- Our web host, DreamHost®, owns the web servers on which this website runs as well as the mail servers for our associated email addresses.
-Therefore, DreamHost has full administrative access to most files, messages, and data processed by or stored on those servers.
-(This is in addition to any information we deliberately share with DreamHost for purposes such as troubleshooting and/or security.
+- Our web host, DreamHost®, controls the web servers on which this website runs as well as the mail servers for our associated email addresses.
+Therefore, DreamHost has full administrative access to most files, data, and/or messages processed by and/or stored on those servers.
+This is in addition to any information we share with DreamHost for purposes such as troubleshooting and/or security.
 (DreamHost is a registered trademark of DreamHost, LLC.)

 - Looking up someone’s name in a search engine, library catalog, or other database.

-- Entering someone’s address into a mapping or navigation service to look up driving directions, or meeting with someone face to face while our phone’s geolocation services are turned on.
+- Entering someone’s address into a mapping or navigation service to look up driving directions, or meeting with someone face-to-face while our phone’s location services are turned on.

-- Using an automated translation service to translate text containing any names or other personal information.
+- Using an automated translation service to translate text containing any names and/or other types of personal information.

-- Printing a document containing names or other personal information using a commercial print service or a printer controlled by a third party (e.g., printing a copy of a news article we read at the public library).
+- Printing a document containing names and/or other types of personal information using a commercial print service or a printer controlled by a third party (e.g., printing a copy of a news article we read at the public library).

-- Performing a WHOIS lookup on an IP address from the website’s security or error logs, or allowing our firewall or other security software to perform such lookups.
+- Performing a WHOIS lookup on an IP address or hostname, or allowing our firewalls and/or other security applications, software, and/or services to perform such lookups.

 - Storing or transmitting any electronic file containing personal information using any cloud storage service or other online storage system.